ComplexSecurity/knowledge-base/docs/programming/fopen.md

 `fopen()` returns a file pointer resource on success, or `false` on error.
 It's essential to check the return value of `fopen()` for `false` to handle errors, such as permissions issues or the file not being found.

 The `fopen()` function in PHP itself is not inherently vulnerable, but it can become a source of security vulnerabilities if used improperly, particularly when handling user-supplied input.
-The primary security concerns associated with `fopen()` are [[Directory Traversal]] and [[Remote File Inclusion]].
+The primary security concerns associated with `fopen()` are [Directory Traversal](../security/dirtrav.md) and [Remote File Inclusion](../security/rfi.md).

 An example of vulnerable code is: